Understanding Audiences for the Contemporary Arts

 Why does the Turner Prize spark such outrage and fierce debate?
 If “your child could have drawn that”, what does that tell us about the relationship between artistic skill and enjoyment?
 Should contemporary art be accessible or challenging?

 What is UACA?

 Understanding Audiences for the Contemporary Arts (UACA) is a 2.5-year research project funded by the Arts and Humanities Research Council exploring how people engage with contemporary dance, theatre, music, visual art and everything in between.
-Using qualitative, talk-based methods, we are investigating the role of contemporary arts in the lives of those who attend performances and exhibitions.
-We are working closely with arts organisations in Birmingham, London, Liverpool, Bristol and Sheffield to understand their current and potential audiences, and then to put our findings into action, testing audience development initiatives to recruit new audiences and enhance the experiences of attenders.
+Using qualitative, talk-based methods, we have investigated the role of contemporary arts in the lives of those who attend performances and exhibitions.
+We have worked closely with arts organisations in Birmingham, London, Liverpool, Bristol and Sheffield to understand their current and potential audiences, and then to put our findings into action, testing audience development initiatives to recruit new audiences and enhance the experiences of attenders.